FREE Shipping on orders over $899

 8. Varicose veins

-Varicose veins are a visible sign that the valves in your veins aren't working properly, which can cause circulation problems.
+Varicose veins are a visible sign that the valves in the veins aren't working properly, which can cause circulation problems.
 These swollen, twisted veins are common in the legs and can be painful.

 9. Hair loss and brittle nails

 Poor circulation can affect the health of your hair and nails.
-Lack of nutrients and oxygen can cause hair to become brittle and nails to break easily.
+The lack of nutrients and oxygen can cause hair to become brittle and nails to break easily.

 10. Erectile dysfunction